Mallorca emerges from devastation left in the wake of severe weather

 The heavy rains which fell in a short space of time also caused flooding of varying degrees, especially in commercial areas in the Port and also in garages, according to the second deputy mayor, Carlos Darder.
 In addition, there was also some flooding in the streets, such as sa Ma due to the fact that the sewage system was unable to absorb all the water, or that it was clogged due to fallen branches and leaves.

-To this must be added the fall of some 'marges', as well as traffic signs on the ground or rubbish containers overturned due to the virulence of the wind.
+To this must be added the fall of traffic signs and rubbish containers overturned due to the virulence of the wind.
 Darder explained early in the afternoon that the entrance to the Municipal Market has been cordoned off due to the danger of the false ceiling falling.

 No comments